-- Two mid-week workouts that we strongly recommend you do with CRC at scheduled sessions with coaches
+- Two mid-week workouts that are recommended to be done at the scheduled sessions with a CRC Coach.

-- One Saturday long run with the club (schedule permitting); these runs are performed at conversational pace for a specified distance.
+- One Saturday long run with the Foundation Group (weather permitting).
+These runs are performed at a conversational pace for a specified distance.

 For the two mid-week workouts, the type of workout will change every 3-4 weeks to add variety and to develop different aspects of your running fitness.
-We begin with strides, then introduce fartleks (aka “speed-play”), Tempo runs and Intervals.
-Once runners have gained familiarity with strides and fartleks, they are encouraged to incorporate those into one of their other midweek runs.
+Some examples of these types of workouts include: Fartlek’s (speed-play), Tempo Runs, and Intervals.

 Saturday morning group runs of 4, 6, 8, and 10 miles take place all Summer.
 Additional distances will be added to the schedule once official training programs kick off.

 Weekly training plans are also posted in the CRC Facebook Group under the events tab.
 If you have a different target race than what is listed below, please reach out to a coach for guidance.